jeswin/nsoap/README.md

 # NSOAP: Native Syntax Object Access Protocol

 NSOAP is a Remote Procedure Call (RPC) and URL convention that uses familiar JavaScript syntax for method invocation and parameter passing.
-In addition to web services, NSOAP conventions can also be used for client-side routing in React, Angular etc.
+In addition to web services, NSOAP conventions can also be used for client-side routing in React, Angular etc. The NSOAP project provides routers for Express, Koa and React.
+We encourage other platforms to contribute.

 Attempting to explain it without code is futile.
 Let's go straight to the examples.